Rick Ware Racing: Full-time (2017–present)

 In 2017, Rick Ware Racing came back to the Cup Series with the No. 51 Chevrolet for most of the schedule.

 In 2018, Rick Ware Racing ran with all three manufacturers and the team also secured a charter for the No. 51 car.
-Later in the season, the team fields part-time No. 52 car.
+Later in the season, the team fielded a part-time No. 52 car.

 For the 2019 season, Rick Ware Racing dropped Toyota to focus on running Chevrolets and Fords.
 The No. 51 team was registered as Petty Ware Racing after RWR leased the charter from Richard Petty Motorsports.
 In addition, RWR secured a full-time schedule for the No. 52 team after purchasing a charter from Front Row Motorsports, who had leased it to the now-defunct TriStar Motorsports.
 Starting with the 2019 Coca-Cola 600, RWR fielded a third team, the No. 53, on a part-time basis.
 Starting with the 2019 Bass Pro Shops NRA Night Race, RWR fielded a fourth team, the No. 54, on a part-time basis.
 On November 27, 2019, NASCAR imposed penalties to Rick Ware Racing, Premium Motorsports, and Spire Motorsports for manipulating their finishing order at Homestead.
 Each team was docked 50 owners' points and fined US$50,000.
 In addition, competition directors Kenneth Evans of Rick Ware Racing and Scott Eggleston of Premium Motorsports were suspended indefinitely and fined US$25,000 each.

 For the 2020 season, RWR took a lease of the former charter of Front Row Motorsports' No. 36 team, allowing the No. 53 to run a full-time schedule.
 On May 13, 2020, Fox Sports' Bob Pockrass confirmed that Rick Ware Racing had purchased Premium Motorsports and their charter for the No. 15 car from former owner Jay Robinson.
 Rick Ware Racing continued to run the No. 15 full-time for Brennan Poole under the Premium Motorsports name in 2020.

-On October 10, 2021, it was reported that RWR was going into an alliance with Stewart-Haas Racing and Roush Yates Engines beginning in 2022 as they will focus on running Fords.
+On October 10, 2021, it was reported that RWR was going into an alliance with Stewart–Haas Racing and Roush Yates Engines beginning in 2022 as they would focus on running Fords.
+However beginning in 2023, RWR would switch their alliance to be with RFK Racing.